Alirsni/DailyReports/README.md

 ## Task Details

 1. **Task 1**: [Hiisun]
-   - Start time: [16:40]
+   - Start time: [15:51]
-   - End time: [21:00]
+   - End time: [18:00]
-   - Duration:  4 H 15 Min
+   - Duration:  2 H
-   - Progress: [blog started]
+   - Progress: [single blog started]
-   - Additional notes: the single page is done and blog page is almost done.
+   - Additional notes: the singel blog is done too.

 ## Challenges and Roadblocks

-Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: some pics need to get height and the overflow most be done
+Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: not much

 ## Next Steps

-Based on the progress made today and the remaining tasks, the following steps should be taken: blog page is done tomorrow.
+Based on the progress made today and the remaining tasks, the following steps should be taken: startin other pages after chosing witch one is for whom

 ## Conclusion
-Nothing:)
+not much
+still gona do this